-The Business of Environmental BUS 1000 Sustainability 3 credits (GE - ONP)
+BUS 1000 The Business of Environmental Sustainability (GE-NPW, 3 Credits)

 Threats to our environment and the business opportunities to mitigate such threats are driving forces shaping our future.
-Students will investigate the science, technology, and economics behind the greatest challenge of our times: environmental sustainability.
+You will investigate the science, technology, and economics behind the greatest challenge of our times: environmental sustainability.
 This course includes working on an EcoVillage business project.
 Gain an important knowledge advantage with employers since all of them must deal with environmental factors to secure a sustainable business future.

-BUS 3500 Strategic Thinking from the Inside Out 3 credits
+BUS 3500 Strategic Thinking from the Inside Out (3 Credits)

 Discover how strategy is all about effectively answering three questions: Where are we?
 Where do we want to go?
 How do we get there?
-Develop a multi-dimensional understanding of business strategy from the perspective of the executive manager or chief executive officer (CEO)-including how to develop an organization's internal capabilities to understand and meet its external opportunities and challenges.
-Students will learn how to argue and persuade others of your strategic vision and execution approach.
+Develop a multi-dimensional understanding of business strategy from the perspective of the executive manager or chief executive officer (CEO) - including how to develop an organization's internal capabilities to understand and meet its external opportunities and challenges.
+You will learn how to argue and persuade others of your strategic vision and execution approach.
 Opportunities will be provided to engage in projects with companies and strategic management practitioners.

-The Entrepreneurial Mindset 3 credits
+BUS 4000 The Entrepreneurial Mindset (3 Credits)

 Half of new business start-ups fail in five years.
-After 10

-years, only about a third of new business start-ups are still standing.
-Entrepreneurship is at a 40-year low in America.
+After ten years, only about a third of new business start-ups are still standing.
+Entrepreneurship is at a forty-year low in America.
 Yet, developing a sound entrepreneurial mindset is still good business and good for your career.
 Discover the palette of knowledge and skills required to think like a successful entrepreneur.
 Learn how to manage and live with risk.
 Understand the critical roles sufficient funding and profit play in business success.
 Explore ways to go it alone and how to use those skills to create and manage better teams.
 You might start a business, you might not-but an entrepreneurial mindset is highly valued anywhere business can be made better.

-Successful Negotiation Skills 3 credits BUS 4200
+BUS 4200 Successful Negotiation Skills (3 Credits)